 - Diversity in B.C.
 Schools: A Framework (PDF) | La diversité dans les écoles de la Colombie-Britannique : Document-cadre (PDF)

+Families who arrive in B.C. as refugees have overcome great obstacles and adversity.
 Awareness and understanding of the backgrounds and needs of students with refugee experience, in addition to their strengths and cultural differences, can help them succeed at school.

 - Students from Refugee Backgrounds: A Guide for Teachers and Schools (PDF, 1.47MB)

 - Newcomers’ Guide to Resources and Service